yehohanan7/flux/README.md

 router.HandleFunc("/events/{id}", flux.FeedHandler(store))
 ```

-Attaching the feed handler to your router publishes the events of the aggregate as a feed, which would like like below
+Attaching the feed handler to your router publishes the events of the aggregate as a feed, which would look like below

 ```json
 {